Q&A with Zoee Fox

 Why Western Engineering?

-The only person I knew who graduated from engineering before entering university was my brothers friend Sean.
-Sean went to Western for Chemical Engineering, whenever he was over at our house he had always said he was really enjoying himself at school, unlike most of his friends who weren’t enjoying their program and, or school, so since then Western Eng was on my radar for places I wanted to go.
-In grade 11 when coming to Western for a tour, I fell in love with the campus, the old buildings, spring blossom trees, the busy UCC, I liked it all and could definitely see myself going to Western.
+The only person I knew who graduated from engineering before entering university was my brother's friend Sean.
+Sean went to Western for Chemical Engineering, and whenever he was over at our house, he had always said he was really enjoying himself at school, unlike most of his friends who weren’t enjoying their program and, or school, so since then Western Eng was on my radar for places I wanted to go.
+In grade 11, when coming to Western for a tour, I fell in love with the campus, the old buildings, spring blossom trees, the busy UCC, I liked it all and could definitely see myself going to Western.

 Can you talk about your extra curricular activities at Western?

 I am involved in a number of engineering related clubs, a few non-engineering clubs, volunteer organizations, intermural teams, and I also have a job.
 I strongly encourage new students to get involved in any way possible, it’s an opportunity to make new friends and take your mind off the stress of school.
 Engineering clubs in particular in first year give you a taste of the different streams that you can go into after first year, they are a fun way to learn and increase your knowledge in engineering.